Rasheednour/promptron/README.md

 ## Contributing

-PromptyDumpty welcomes contributions!
+Promptron welcomes contributions!
 If you found a bug, want to propose a feature or feel the urge to correct my grammar, I would love to hear from you.
 Feel free to open an issue or create a pull request.

 ## License